-Program Philosophy: Gratiot Integrated Health Network (GIHN) provides Home-Based/Infant Mental Health services that are designed to provide intensive services to children and their families with multiple service needs, who require access to an array of mental health services.
+Program Philosophy: Gratiot Integrated Health Network provides Home-Based/Infant Mental Health services that are designed to provide intensive services to children and their families with multiple service needs, who require access to an array of mental health services.
 Treatment is based on the child’s need with the focus on the family unit.
 The service style supports a strength-based approach, emphasizing assertive intervention, parent and professional teamwork, and community involvement with other service providers.

-Program Goals: The goal of Home-Based/Infant Mental Health services is to support children and their families in more fully participating in their community.
+Program Goals: The goal of Home-Based/Infant Mental Health services is to support children and their families to more fully participate in their community.
 Services promote normal development and healthy family functioning, support and preserve families, reunite families that have been separated, and reduce the usage of, or shorten the length of stay in, psychiatric hospitals and other substitute care settings.
 Should the child be placed temporarily outside the home, Home-Based/Infant Mental Health Services are coordinated with other community agencies and individuals, as necessary and indicated, including interfacing with foster care homes, or residential or detention facilities, with the goal of returning the child to the home.

 Services/Scope of Services: Home-Based Services are designed to restore or enhance social, psychological, or biophysical functioning of individuals/families via individual, family and/or group therapy; case management; crisis intervention; family collateral contacts; testing; and training in social skills and parenting skills.
 A person-centered treatment approach is used to help identify an individual’s and their family’s strengths dreams, goals and desires.